thomasriley/observability-for-kubernetes/content/prometheus/what-is-prometheus/_index.md

 For a more detailed introduction to Prometheus, the [introduction on the Prometheus documentation website](https://prometheus.io/docs/introduction) is excellent.

-The rest of this guide details practical usage of Prometheus on Kubernetes.
+The rest of this chapter details how to deploy Prometheus to Kubernetes.